Lopön Tenzin Namdak: Lama college and Bönpo monastery

 However, in Dolanji students also study Tantra and Dzogchen in the college, as well as the five scriptural systems that pertain to Sutra.
 Also included in the curriculum are the secular sciences (rignai; rig gnas), such as grammar, poetics, astrology, and so on.
 The college has a nine-year term of studies that prepares the student for a degree in Geshe.
 The first group of young monks graduated in 1986.

 Another Bönpo monastery and college known as Triten Norbutse (khri brtan nor bu rtse), located near Swayambhu, west of Kathmandu, Nepal was established under Tenzin Namdak's direction.
-In 2005 he founded in France the new bonpo Shenten Dargye Ling.
-In 2010 he consecrated the stupa in Shenten Dargye Ling with Lungtok Tenpai Nyima, 33rd Abbot of Menri and consecrated in same year the Great Stupa in Chamma Ling, Valle de Bravo, Mexico with Nyima and many bonpo teachers and Geshes.
+In 2005, he founded in France the new bonpo Shenten Dargye Ling.
+In 2010, he consecrated the stupa in Shenten Dargye Ling with Lungtok Tenpai Nyima, 33rd Abbot of Menri and consecrated in same year the Great Stupa in Chamma Ling, Valle de Bravo, Mexico with Nyima and many bonpo teachers and Geshes.

 Third trip to The West

 In 1989, Tenzin Namdak traveled to England, America and Italy, at the invitation of the International Dzogchen Community of Chögyal Namkai Norbu Rinpoche in those countries.
-During his six-month trip he presented to interested Western students the Dzogchen teaching according to the Bönpo traditions of the Atri (a khrid) and the Zhang Zhung Nyengyu (shang zhung snyan rgyud).
+During his six-month trip, he presented to interested Western students the Dzogchen teaching according to the Bönpo traditions of the Atri (a khrid) and the Zhang Zhung Nyengyu (shang zhung snyan rgyud).

 In 1991, he visited Germany, England, the Netherlands and Italy.
-During his visit to these countries he spoke and taught on various meditation systems and fields of study of the Bön tradition.
-Later that year he was invited by the Dalai Lama to represent the Bön tradition at the Kalachakra Initiation in New York.
+During his visit to these countries, he spoke and taught on various meditation systems and fields of study of the Bön tradition.
+Later that year, he was invited by the Dalai Lama to represent the Bön tradition at the Kalachakra Initiation in New York.
 In this way, Tenzin Namdak spread Bönpo teachings in many countries.
-His permanent residences are in Kathmandu, France (Blou) and Dolanji.
+His permanent residences were in Kathmandu, France (Blou) and Dolanji.